 Colored 4-door Taxis

-Krabi doesn’t have many 4-door taxis like Bangkok or Phuket has.
+Krabi doesn’t have as many 4-door taxis as Bangkok or Phuket has.
 Occasionally you’ll still see them because tourists take them from other tourist cities to here in Krabi.
 (Image: Peter Zoon at Flickr)

 Local White Buses